derekhoward/DRG-patchseq/README.md

 # DRG-patchseq

-This repository contains the code and data analysis pipelines for our PatchSeq study on CMi-fibres/sleeping nociceptors of the dorsal root ganglion.

-# DRG-patchseq

 This repository contains the code and data analysis pipelines for our Patch-seq study on CMi-fibres/sleeping nociceptors of the dorsal root ganglion (DRG).

 The analysis scripts should be run in numerical order.
 Scripts generate outputs that are used by subsequent steps.